Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 Below are a few more tips to make rotating toys even more effective:

 - Don’t rotate toys your child has played with recently.
-Like we discussed, encourage mastery by having him play with the same toys for a good period of time.
+Encourage mastery by having him play with the same toys for a good period of time.
 He might be in the middle of figuring something out and feel frustrated if the toy is no longer available.

 - Store the toys in the same places.
 Just as you’d want the visible toys in the same places, so too should you store them in the same places.
-This will make it easier for you to remember where exactly you had put them.
+This can make it easier for you to remember where exactly you put them.

 Conclusion

-With toys both available to play with and stored out of sight, you and your child can benefit from rotating toys.
-Your home will have less clutter, reducing the time you spend cleaning up toys.
-He’ll also be better entertained with only having a selection of toys available.
+With toys both available to play with and stored out of sight, you and your child can reap the benefits of toy rotation.
+Your home can have less toy clutter, reducing the time you spend cleaning up.
+He can also be better entertained by only having a selection of toys available.

-Rotating toys allows you to take an inventory of toys, helping you remember forgotten ones, or discard those that are broken or outgrown.
-Fewer toys also means he can better master the few that are available, instead of jumping from one to the next.
+Rotating toys allows you to take an inventory, helping you remember forgotten ones, or discard those that are broken or outgrown.
+Fewer sets of toys also mean he can better master the few that are available, instead of jumping from one to the next.

 The best part?
 All it takes is swapping out toys—and perhaps a few clear storage boxes—when you notice he could use a few “new” toys.